 Under 2/4 I put the even greater quantity of pieces in duple time, music for everything from slow tendus to coda, from grands battements to sautee and petit allegro.

 I further subdivide my three categories into “Short,” “Long” and “Extended.”

 Among my Adagios “Short” means the typical ballet class adagio that is two sets of 8 counts on each side, and “Long” means four sets of 8 counts on each side.
 I call an adagio “Extended” when it’s long enough for the typical ballet class plies executed without a break between sides: 16 sets of 8 counts.

 I’ve found that “Short” and “Long” are not particularly useful in describing my 2/4’s and 3/4’s, but "Extended" is.
 I call 2/4’s and 3/4’s “Extended” when they’re suitable for centre (petit allegro, grand allegro, etc) because of their length--at least 16 or more sets of 8 counts and about two minutes or longer.

-The playlists for each of the five albums in this library order the tracks by the composer’s catalogue number (Op, BWV, K, etc).
+The playlists for each of the seven albums in this library order the tracks by the composer’s catalogue number (Op, BWV, K, etc).
 For each album I provide an index that organizes the tracks according to my system of Adagio, 3/4, 2/4 and their subdivisions, as well as a note on their character and length, and each title in the index links to a pdf of its piano score.

 PERFORMANCE TRACKS AND PDF SCORES